Bassline Junkie

 "Bassline Junkie" is a song by British rapper Dizzee Rascal from his mixtape Dirtee TV.com – The Mixtape EP, Vol.2 (2013).
-The song was produced by M. J. Cole and peaked at number 10 on the UK Singles Chart despite not being officially released as a single.
+The song was produced by MJ Cole and peaked at number 10 on the UK Singles Chart despite not being officially released as a single.
 The track also appeared on The Fifth, Dizzee's 2013 album, and was one of the few UK urban tracks on the album, with most tracks continuing his move away from grime and garage to other genres.

 Music video

 The video was released on YouTube on 31 December 2012.
 It follows Rascal and his friend (played by comedian Eric Lampaert) preaching "the way of the bassline".
 They first visit a block of flats, where Rascal aggressively threatens a small boy after he turns off the "large speakers" that the song is playing through, only to be silenced himself when the boy's mother confronts him.
 From there, Rascal and his friend get in a taxi (1965 Ford Zodiac MkIII) and use a PA system to blast the song to the public.
-They then visit a prison, where they show the prisoners a public service announcement-type video and "cleanse" the prisoners.
+They then visit a prison, where he shows the prisoners a public service announcement-type video and "cleanse" the prisoners.
 They also cleanse a man in a pub.
 Rascal and his friend then visit a church, with Rascal dressed like a priest giving a sermon and his friend playing an organ with all its keys taped off apart from the bass notes.
 This sends the churchgoers into a frenzy, dancing wildly and tearing off their clothes.
 Rascal finally uses "the way of the bassline" to set a man on fire before the video ends.